Caltech-IPAC/nexsciTAP/docs/_sources/configure.rst.txt

 In order, here is what each parameter means, starting with the ones describing the machine and service configuration:

-- **DBMS** This TAP server can support a range of DBMSs.
+- **DBMS** This TAP server potentially supports a wide range of DBMSs (though currently just  "oracle" and "sqlite3" are implemented.
 This parameter specifies the DBMS currently in use and also selects which of the parameter blocks (below) will be used to implement the connection.
 Here we have selected "oracle" but also show an example (inactive) of an SQLite3 connection.

 - **TAP_WORKDIR** This is a the absolute path to the disk space NExScI TAP is supposed to use as working space.
 It will create a "TAP" subdirectory here and then a collection